-Tourism in Bhutan is unique and the Bhutanese pride themselves on a sustainable, ecofriendly approach in line with the country's popular philosophy of Gross National Happiness.
-Firstly, to bust a myth: there is no limit to the number of tourists.
-Visitors famously have to pay a minimum tariff of US$200 per day (rising to US$250 in 2012), making it appear as one of the world's most expensive countries to visit.
+The Bhutanese pride themselves on a sustainable approach to tourism in line with the philosophy of Gross National Happiness.
+Firstly, to bust a myth: there is no limit to tourist visas.
+Visitors famously pay a minimum tariff of US$250 per day, making it appear as one of the world's more expensive destinations.
 However, this fee is all-inclusive – accommodation, food, transport and an official guide are all provided.
-Not only that, but your local guide will reveal the country's amazing landscape and Buddhist heritage, and will also introduce you to the everyday charms of the Bhutanese.
 You don't have to travel in a large group and you can arrange your own itinerary.
-What you won't find in Bhutan is crowded backpacker-style independent travel.
-This is Nepal for the jet set.
+What you won't find is backpacker-style travel.

 Bhutan holds many surprises.
-This is a country where buying cigarettes is illegal, where the rice is red and where chillies aren't just a seasoning but the main ingredient.
-It's also a deeply Buddhist land, where schoolkids wear the gho and kira (traditional male and female clothing, respectively) where giant protective penises are painted beside the entrance to many houses, and where Gross National Happiness is deemed more important than Gross National Product.
-And while it visibly maintains its Buddhist traditions, Bhutan is not a museum nor is it a nation of otherworldly ascetics shunning the rest of the world.
-You will find the Bhutanese well-educated, fun loving and vibrant.
+This is a country where the rice is red and where chillies aren't just a seasoning but the main ingredient.
+It's also a deeply Buddhist land, where monasteries are part of the mainstream, and where giant protective penises are painted beside the entrance to many houses.
+While it visibly maintains its Buddhist traditions, Bhutan is not a museum.
+You will find the Bhutanese well educated, fun loving and vibrant.

 So why spend your money to come here?
-First off there is the amazing mountainous landscape, where snowcapped peaks rise out of primeval forests in every shade of green.
-Taking up prime positions in this landscape are the fantastic monasteries and incredible fortresslike dzongs.
-The unique Buddhist architecture embodies the traditional Buddhist culture and sets the scene for spectacular religious dance festivals.
-Then there are the textiles and handicrafts, outrageous archery competitions, spectacular trekking trails and stunning flora and fauna.
-All this sets Bhutan aside as the last remaining great Himalayan kingdom.
+Firstly there is the amazing Himalayan landscape, where snowcapped peaks rise above shadowy gorges cloaked in primeval forests.
+Taking up prime positions in this picture-book landscape are the majestic fortress-like dzongs and monasteries.
+This unique architecture embodies Buddhist culture and sets the scene for spectacular tsechus (dance festivals).
+Then there are the textiles and handicrafts, outrageous archery competitions, high-altitude trekking trails, and stunning flora and fauna.
+If it's not 'Shangri La', it's as close as it gets.